mousany/sokoban/README.md

-# Project 4: Longan Nano minigame
+# Sokoban

-This repo contains the framework code for your Project 4.
+This repo contains the framework of the Sokoban game for the Longan Nano development board.
+And it is the final project of the course Computer Architecture I.

-In this project, you will be implementing a Pong game using the Longan Nano development board we've given to you.
-We've provided you a framework here.

-You can also choose to implement your own minigame.

-We hope this project will help you experience programming RISC-V on a real machine rather than in a simulator.
+In this project, a Sokoban game is implemented on the Longan Nano development board.
+The game is based on the framework provided by the course.
+The framework is modified to support the game.
+The game is implemented in C language and RISC-V assembly, and is compiled by the RISC-V toolchain platformio.

-For full details of this project, please see course website
+For full details of this project, please see course website.

-## PLEASE READ

-The projects are part of your design project worth 2 credit points.
-As such they run in parallel to the actual course.
-So be aware that the due date for project and homework might be very close to each other!
-Start early and do not procrastinate.

-## Download Framework
+## Project Structure

-Download the framework from gitlab and Check if you already have the following files after pulling.
+The project is based on the framework provided by the course.
+The framework is modified to support the game.
+The project structure is shown below.

 ```
 .